 Related: God’s Grace When We Fail

-Gracious - God does not treat us as our sin deserves.
-The penalty for his is death, but God offers us the opportunity to have eternal life.
-For all have mind and fall of the glory of God, and all are justified by his grace through the redemption that came with Christ Jesus (Romans 3: 23-24 NIV).
+Gracious – God does not treat us as our sin deserves.
+The penalty for sin is death, but God offers us the opportunity to have eternal life.
+For all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus (Romans 3:23-24 NIV).

-Truth - Good truth.
+Truth – God is Truth.
 This goes beyond truthful.
-Every thing that is real comes from God and exists because He does.
+Everything that is real comes from God and exists because He does.

 Another good way to learn more about who God is is to examine what the Scriptures say about Him.
-One of the color codes that I use in my Bible is devoted to the character of God.
+During my Bible study time, I like to take note of what the Bible says about who God is.
+For that reason, one of the color codes that I use in my Bible is devoted to the character of God.
 I love flipping through and reading what the Bible has to say about God.
 Here are some of my favorite verses:

 I wound and I heal;